loglib/loglib/README.md

 > this will download the maxmind database and put it in your project root directory under geo folder.

-3. you can also provide a custom implementation for getting the user location by passing a function to the `getLocation` option.
+3. you can also provide a custom implementation for getting the visitor location by passing a function to the `getLocation` option.

 ```ts
 import { createServer } from "@loglib/next";